TianTian-Fan/INFR3110U-Final/README.md

 I did not actually management system in the game, but if i can, I will make up an achievement system by observer design pattern.
 I will make the system count how long the player takes to pass the level.
 If they can reach it in a short period, a reward will be added to the player’s profile.
 ![reward](https://user-images.githubusercontent.com/71342545/206278595-4de92e62-a7e6-4e74-922c-c9538548dab8.PNG)

+It will be convenient to add and more the later achievenments since the base code for achievements system is completed.
+The stability will increase while reusability increased.